Šefik Džaferović: COVID-19 pandemic

-On 16 July 2021, Džaferović received his first dose of the Sinopharm BIBP COVID-19 vaccine, amid its pandemic in Bosnia and Herzegovina.
+On 16 July 2021, Džaferović received his first dose of the Sinopharm BIBP COVID-19 vaccine.
 He received his second dose of the BIBP vaccine nearly a month later after his first dose, on 13 August.

 Military helicopters controversy

 In August 2021, Džaferović and Komšić, without including Dodik, instructed the Ministry of Security to be available for putting out wildfires in Herzegovina which had formed a few days before.
 This came after Dodik, as the third member of the Presidency, refused to give consent on the Bosnian Armed Forces to use its military helicopters to help in putting out the fires, because the consent of all three members of the Presidency is required for the military force's helicopters to be used.

 Foreign policy

 In December 2020, right before a state visit of Russian foreign minister Sergey Lavrov, Džaferović refused to attend the visit because of Lavrov's disrespect to Bosnia and Herzegovina and decision to firstly visit only Bosnian Serb leader Milorad Dodik and later on the Presidency consisting of Željko Komšić, Dodik and Džaferović.
 Shortly before Džaferović, Komšić also refused to attend Lavrov's visit because of the same reasons as Džaferović.